 Our staff is broken down as follows:

-- Nationally, Dane Vandernat oversees the recruiting staff while also covering most of Big Ten & Big 12 country.
+- Nationally, Dane Vandernat oversees the recruiting staff while also covering most of the Big 12 country and the West.

 - Ron Hill covers small schools along the Gulf Coast region.

-- Von Hutchins is responsible for the Southeast region (North Carolina to Florida and over to Louisiana).
+- Von Hutchins is responsible for the Southeast region.

 - Ric Serritella provides coverage across New England, with a focus on New York and New Jersey.

 The scouts of the NFLPA Collegiate Bowl’s Recruiting Department are constantly on the road, evaluating players and building relationships.
 The Recruiting Department also has access to all collegiate game film through a professional provider.